Day of the Dead Flowers: Symbolism, Meaning & Modern Uses

 🌺 Cockscomb (Celosia): Texture and Spirit

-Cockscomb, or cresta de gallo, adds rich texture and a velvety look to altars and arrangements.
+Cockscomb, or cresta de gallo, adds rich texture and a velvety look to altars and flower arrangements.
 Its deep red color is said to represent the soul and blood of life — a bold and beautiful presence among the brighter tones.

 Use it for: